 Phone: +61 2 9036 9055

 Malcolm’s is being supervised in his PhD research by Associate Professor Stephens and Dr David Smith.
-His research analyses the ideological structure of American policymaker’s beliefs about international law and how these beliefs influence international law policy.
+His research analyses the influence of American foreign policy ideology in structuring legal policymakers' competing conceptions of the rule of international law.
 Malcolm spent the latter half of 2011 in the U.S. conducting archival and interview research for this project.